Russian imperialism

-Russian imperialism includes the policy and ideology of power exerted by Russia, as well as its antecedent states, over other countries and external territories.
-This includes the conquests of the Russian Empire, the imperial actions of the Soviet Union (as Russia is considered its main successor state), as well as those of the modern Russian Federation.
+Russian imperialism refers to the political, economic, cultural, and military power or control exerted by Russia and its predecessor states, over other countries and territories.
+It includes the conquests of the Tsardom of Russia, the Russian Empire, the imperialism of the Soviet Union, and the neo-imperialism of the Russian Federation.
+Some postcolonial scholars have noted the lack of attention given to Russian and Soviet imperialism in the discipline.